 NOTE: If you are already on a line, you must press SHIFT before dialing the personal or system speed dial numbers that are stored at the dial pad.
 Also, if a speed dial's preselected line is in use, the speed dial will not engage.

-NOTE: On some systems, due to site requirements, the available system speed dial codes are 100-299 and 100-599.
+NOTE: On some earlier systems, the available system speed dial codes are \100-\299 and \100-\599.

 3.3 Using Dial By Name